ayazshah2/nice-invoice/README.md

  - Apply and calculate tax

 ## How to use it
-Following are quick steps for installing and using this package,
+Checkout article for instllation or Following are quick steps for installing and using this package,

 ### Step: 01
 Install nice invoice package by following command.